VCityTeam/UD-Viz/examples/assets/md/game_editor.md

 Then repeat for the number of hint you want to add

-> /!\ before adding a treasure hunt hint take to care to select the root game object 3d called "urban treasure hunt" [see](#game-object-3d-hierarchy)

 You can then play your treasure hunt by clicking Play game button [see](#tools)

 ## UI settings